 Our retail businesses reuse and divert tonnes of perfectly good clothing, furniture and household items from landfill or incineration each year.

-Well connected and respected
+Well-connected and respected

-We have developed and maintained strong stakeholder relationships in local and national networks through personal and community links, and by hosting visits to demonstrate that our model really 'does what it says on the tin'.
+We are developing and maintaining strong stakeholder relationships in local and national networks through personal and community links.
+These networks include: